Religion in Canada: 1900s to 1960s

 In 1919–20 Canada's five major Protestant denominations (Anglican, Baptist, Congregational, Methodist, and Presbyterian) cooperatively undertook the "Forward Movement."
 The goal was to raise funds and to strengthen Christian spirituality in Canada.
 The movement invoked Anglophone nationalism by linking donations with the Victory Loan campaigns of the First World War, and stressed the need for funds to Canadianize immigrants.
 Centred in Ontario, the campaign was a clear financial success, raising over $11 million.
 However the campaign exposed deep divisions among Protestants, with the traditional Evangelists speaking of a personal relationship with God and the more liberal denominations emphasizing the Social Gospel and good works.
 Both factions (apart from the Anglicans) agreed on prohibition, which was demanded by the WCTU.

-As of 1931, Roman Catholics were the largest religious body in Canada, with 4 million people.
+As of 1931, Catholics were the largest religious body in Canada, with 4 million people.
 Following it were the United Church of Canada (including Methodists, Congregationalists and Presbyterians), with 2 million; the Anglican Church, with nearly 2 million; and the Presbyterian Church, with approximately 870,000.
 The Canada Year Book 1936 reported that "of the non-Christian sects, 155,614 or 1.50% were Jews, 24,087 or 0.23% were Confucians, 15,784 or 0.15% were Buddhists and 5,008 or 0.05% were pagans.

-Domination of Canadian society by Protestant and Roman Catholic elements continued until well into the 20th century.
+Domination of Canadian society by Protestant and Catholic elements continued until well into the 20th century.
 Until the 1960s, most parts of Canada still had extensive Lord's Day laws that limited what one could do on a Sunday.
-The English Canadian elite were still dominated by Protestants, and Jews and Roman Catholics were often excluded.
+The English Canadian elite were still dominated by Protestants, and Jews and Catholics were often excluded.
 A slow process of liberalization began after the Second World War in English Canada.
 Overtly Christian laws were expunged, including those against homosexuality.
 Policies favouring Christian immigration were also abolished.

 In 1951, a nationwide census was taken after incorporation of predominantly Protestant province of Newfoundland and Labrador.

 According to statistics provided by Statistics Canada, Protestants held a slight majority in the country between 1871 and 1961.
-Despite Canada's large Roman Catholic population, this fact is confirmed by nine consecutive national censuses.
-By 1961, Roman Catholics overtook Protestants as the most numerous religious group, although—unlike Protestants—they never reached the absolute majority status (>50%).
+Despite Canada's large Catholic population, this fact is confirmed by nine consecutive national censuses.
+By 1961, Catholics overtook Protestants as the most numerous religious group, although—unlike Protestants—they never reached the absolute majority status (>50%).